anaclumos/WWDC18/README.md

 ### Depth
 I concentrated on mathematical depth.
 It makes a visually interactive scene for easily understanding several numerical methods for pi calculation.
 Also, I tried to annotate all the mathematical properties and details of each technique.
 Therefore, compared to other playgrounds, the Apple judges must have found this playground more well-founded.
 Other accepted students also concentrated on various fields: music, art, science, environments...

+### Clear topic and unity
+When I was preparing the submission, I've downloaded and analyzed almost every accepted playground on GitHub.
+Most of them had clear topic and message.
+3 minutes is not long; you cannot talk about various stuffs.
+Concentrate on one clear topic, and give a unified and clear experience.

 ### Originality
 For someone who already took AP Computer Science class, these calculations may seem trite, since almost every student attempts implementing Monte Carlo Method for pi calculation in Java.
 However, I improved upon it.
 First, I designed my mathematical indicator to easily compare long decimals using log scales, called the Disco Level.
 Also, I developed my graphing tool that can both display scatterplots for Monte Carlo Method and charts for accurate comparison.
 These are done solely by myself, without any help.